mlcourses/lab-2-blog-post-group6_cs281/post.md

 Interestingly, the multiplexer invert every output.
 Our testing is demonstrated in the video below.

+(4to1TestingVid)

+As expected, the combination of A's and B's low signals made the output dependent on E0, which is toggled by the S5 switch.
+Since the multiplexer inverts every output, E0's low signal results in red (1) in the logic probe, and vice versa.

 ## 4 to 1 Multiplexer with Arduino - Vuong
 ### Objective
 The goal of this section is to learn to use Arduino to operate the MUX.
-In this section we will use a 4-to-1 MUX.
+In this section we will use the 4-to-1 MUX built from the previous section.

 ### Materials
 The main materials for this section is a 4-to-1 MUX and an Arduino.
 Also, we will still need the circuits: wires and breadboard.